Game Preview: Pacers vs Kings (Preseason) | Indiana Pacers

 Injury Report

-Pacers: Goga Bitadze - out (sprained right ankle), Victor Oladipo - out (knee surgery rehab), TJ Leaf - questionable (right quad strain), CJ Wilcox - questionable (right quad strain)
+Pacers: Goga Bitadze - questionable (sprained right ankle), TJ Leaf - questionable (right quad strain), Naz Mitrou-Long - questionable (allergic reaction), Victor Oladipo - out (knee surgery rehab), CJ Wilcox - questionable (right quad strain)

+Kings: Harry Giles III - not with team (left knee soreness), Tyler Ulis - not with team (right groin strain)

 Last Meeting